Damalas: Nobles of Venice and Ottoman reprisals

-Struggles and prominence in the 19th and early 20th centuries

-Exodus from Chios and hellenization
+The Chios massacre and Hellenization (1822)

 The Massacre at Chios by Eugène Delacroix.
 This, and the works of Lord Byron, did much to draw the attention of mainland Europe to the catastrophe that had taken place in Chios (1824, oil on canvas, 419 × 354 cm, Musée du Louvre, Paris).

 By the 19th century, the family was considered one of the most important Latin families of the Aegean.
 They are seen with numerous estates in the aristocratic Campos area of Chios, known for its stone mansions with citrus orchards.
 The bulk of these estates were in the "Frankish Mountain" (Φραγκοβούνι) district, in the southeast portion of Campos.
 During the Turkish occupation, the consulates of European countries were located in the area and many Catholics lived there.

 In 1822, the catastrophe known as the Chios massacre took place on the island, which saw the Damalà abruptly lose their privileged social position held since they returned to the island.
 Members that were able to escape capture fled along with the other noble families.
 The appointed governor of the island at this time was Ioannis Zanni Damalà, son of the deputy Giovanni in Galata.
-He along with the heads of several other noble families of Chios were executed in the city, and irreparable damage was done to their centuries-old estates.
+He along with the heads of several other noble families of Chios were executed in the city, and irreparable damage was done to their estates.

 Beginning with Ioannis Zanni, the family began intermarrying with the Greek nobles that had been on the rise.
 The name was completely Hellenized to "Δαμαλάς" (Damalas) after 1822, when the Ottomans made the worship of the Catholic faith forbidden for a second time.
-This transition is observed in the names of the family around the massacre, which was effectively a great reset to the island that solidified the Ottoman preference of Orthodox Greeks over other groups in Chios.
+This transition is observed in the names of the family around the massacre, which was a watershed moment for the island that solidified the Ottoman preference of Orthodox Greeks over other groups in Chios.